wp-plugins/bookly-responsive-appointment-booking-tool/readme.txt

 == Description ==

-Bookly Plugin ñ is a great easy-to-use and easy-to-manage booking tool for service providers who think about their customers.
+Bookly Plugin ‚Äì is a great easy-to-use and easy-to-manage booking tool for service providers who think about their customers.
 Plugin supports wide range of services, provided by business and individuals service providers offering reservations through websites.
 Setup any reservations quickly, pleasantly and easy with Bookly!

 = Key features: =